DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 Some candidates suggested that they would be able to get the relevant information from their CV, but no candidates had a CV that included their complete work history.

 Not all candidates responded to the prompts to enter explanations of breaks within their work history.
-Those that did were able to explain their break, eg by mentioning unemployment or raising children, with no stress and using only a brief explanation.
+Those that did were able to explain their break, for example by mentioning unemployment or raising children, with no stress and using only a brief explanation.

 ## What we changed